 Khangai Nuruu National Park

 The Khangai Nuruu National Park is not the same as the Khustain Nuruu National Park as they sit in opposite directions from each other.
 This park sits in the east and is famous for being in the heart of the Orkhon Valley.
 Here, you can experience authentic Mongolia and take a guided horseback tour with local nomads.

 Gobi Gurvansaikhan National Park

 The famous Gobi Desert sits in the southern part of Mongolia and the northern part of China.
 In Mongolia, the Gobi Gurvansaikhan National Park is the place to go to see this famous desert with your own eyes.
-One of the most remote places in Mongolia, not many people inhabit this area.
-But if you are up for an adventure, you will be rewarded with views of the Khongoryn Els dunes and the Yolyn Am gorges.
+It is one of the most remote places in Mongolia and not many people inhabit this area.
+If you are up for an adventure, you will be rewarded with views of the Khongoryn Els dunes and the Yolyn Am gorges.

 Hosted in July, the Nadaam Festival is what makes Mongolia famous.
 This festival is like an Olympic game of sorts, but the sports include Mongolian wrestling, archery, and horseracing.
 It is a dramatic showcase of the Mongolian nomadic lifestyle and is often called “The Games of Three Men”.

 While Mongolia may not be on many people’s travel bucket list, the remoteness of the country and the nomadic lifestyle draws in tourists.
 With an urban center and even more isolated places, you’ll get the adventure of a lifetime in Mongolia and can boast your unique travel experiences to your friends.
 Beyond being a unique travel destination, Mongolia can open your eyes to a unique way of life where tradition is a powerful force.